MahmudRafi1990/Cse299/README.md

 # Cse299
-# go to branch masster
+# go to branch master